Minimalist Shoe Brand Comparison & Breakdown

 Xero

-Starting with Xero because these are really the best first barefoot shoe.
+Starting with Xero because these are really a great beginners barefoot shoe.
 They offer a very small amount of padding compared to other brands, which is great for a gentle transition to concrete.
 The high volume and decent width also make them the most accommodating shoe for problem shaped feet.
-I use these mostly for basic exercise activities such as walking the dog at the end of a long day of work or rock climbing when my feet are a little bit sore.
-The downsides is that the small amount of padding runs hotter than other brands and personally they aren’t the best looking shoes.
+They are ideal for basic exercise activities such as walking the dog at the end of a long day of work or rock climbing when your feet are a little bit sore.
+The downsides are that the small amount of padding runs hotter than other brands and they aren’t the most aesthetically pleasing shoes.

 Vivobarefoot

 True barefoot shoes with absolutely no padding and an ultra-wide toe box - leave these for the diehard fans.
-They have so many models and colours that you are sure to find something that looks great either in the gym or at work.
+Vivo have so many models and colours that you are sure to find something that looks great either in the gym or at work.
 Their design and style really do look significantly better than other brands, even making some leather dress shoes for those who want comfort on their feet while wearing a suit.
-The only real complaints are they can feel sloppy if you have a skinny foot - and the price tag - but it’s simply worth it.
-Personally, I don’t use them for exercise: these are my dress shoes for all occasions.

 Merrell